GET - On Google Play

 Snow on The Lions Ears seen from Burnaby Mountain - Photo Don

-We have compiled a list of tips on the Weather and Climate that you will find useful when planning your trip to British Columbia.
-BC has mountains, rain forests and even a desert so expect wide ranges in temperature and weather patterns.
+Below is information on the province’s weather and climate and links to related websites that will be useful before and during your trip.
+BC has beaches and coves, mountains, rainforests and even Canada’s only desert so expect wide ranges in temperature and weather patterns.

-British Columbia’s large size and diverse topography means the climate varies greatly from area to area.
-This creates wide variations in average hours of sunshine, rainfall, snowfall and temperatures, sometimes over remarkably short distances.
+British Columbia’s large size (nearly 945,000 sq km, almost four times the size of Great Britain) and diverse topography means the climate varies greatly from area to area.
+This often means substantial variations in average hours of sunshine, average temperatures, and rain- and snowfall accumulations, even over short distances.

-The province’s climate is influenced by its location immediately east of the warm Pacific Ocean, the north-south orientation of its towering mountain chains, the prevailing westerly winds, and the province’s northerly latitude.
+The province’s climate is influenced by its location immediately east of the Pacific Ocean, prevailing westerly winds, the north-south orientation of its towering mountain chains and the province’s northerly latitude.

 In winter, Metro Vancouver, Greater Victoria and the coastal regions are generally considered mild for Canada seeing below-freezing temperatures only a few times in some areas, but dress warmly and appropriately if you’re heading to Whistler, the Interior or Northern BC where it’s colder and snowier.
 January is generally the coldest month in BC.